The64thGamer/cheeseepedia/content/wiki/Ryan's World Fan Fest Watch Party.md

 As this show doesn't have a set order and I am not about to watch 1hr and 30minutes of that just look up 'Ryan's World Fan Fest' on YT!

 ## Live Shows: ##
-Technically none but since they never shipped out a Player 2 DVD any live show in  could play.
+Technically none but since they never shipped out a Player 2 DVD any live show in Chuck E. Cheese's Show 5 2021 (Show 5 2021) could play.

 ## Showtape Scans/Images: ##
 <gallery>